Next: The polarization of photons

 (except at high temperatures).
 Incidentally, this fundamental

-problem with classical physics was known and appreciated in the middle of the
+problem with classical physics was known and appreciated by the middle of the

 nineteenth century.
 Stories that physicists at the start of the twentieth century thought that